maxkent20/Mapping-Access-to-Broadband-Prototype-/README.md

         response= requests.get(api, payload)

-#Create a script for managing these scripts (manage.py)
-This script will manipulate and merge together three of the pandas dataframes we created from the collect.py script: the geographic county/block group dataframe, the fixed provider dataframe, and the ACS variables dataframe.
+Create a script for managing these scripts (manage.py): This script will manipulate and merge together the pandas dataframes we created from the collect.py script.

 Manipulation:
     - Using the fixed providers data set, create summary statistics for each of the variables chosen at the block group level.
 For my analysis, I look for the total number of broadband providers in each block group.
 I also analyzed the average, maximum, minimum, and range of upload and download speeds in each block group.